Last updated on 2026-02-02

 - Construction Laborer: Engages in various tasks on construction sites, including loading and unloading materials, and assisting skilled tradespeople.

-- Site Supervisor: Oversees construction projects, ensuring that work is completed on time, within budget, and to quality standards.
+- Site Supervisor: Oversees construction projects, ensuring that work is completed on time, within budget, and to safety standards.

-- Renovation Technician: Specializes in remodeling and renovating residential and commercial properties, focusing on improving existing structures.
+- Renovation Technician: Specializes in remodeling and renovating residential and commercial properties.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.